Skip to main content

 “without urgent action we are heading for a post-antibiotic era in which common infections and minor injuries can once again kill”.

-It says that this is “one of the biggest threats to global health, food security, and development today.”
+It says that this possible antibiotic failure is “one of the biggest threats to global health, food security, and development today.”

 Over time and due to their overuse and misuse, antibiotics become less effective as bacteria adapt to them and build up resistance.
 Across the world, it’s estimated that 73% of antibiotics are used on farm animals.
 A piglet will often receive its first antibiotics within hours of being born.
-Throughout their life, many animals will be fed antibiotics in their food and water, not to treat illness but to prevent disease or promote growth.
+Throughout their life, many animals will be fed antibiotics in their food and water, not to treat illness but to prevent disease or promote growth – although there are restrictions on the practice in Europe and the UK.

 This overuse of antibiotics is intertwined with factory farming.
 Preventative use of antibiotics allow farms to continue keeping animals including fish in cramped, unhealthy and confined conditions, which would otherwise cause the spread of disease.
 Antibiotics are also used to make animals grow faster on less food, a key aim of factory farming.